 If you like delicious hotpot foods, then you’re going to be a fan of this easy recipe.
 There’s no doubt sukiyaki is one of Japan’s favorite hot pot dishes, and it might just become yours too!

-The good news is, making sukiyaki only takes about 30 to 40 minutes.
+The good news is, it’s easier than you might think as making sukiyaki only takes about 30 to 40 minutes.
 Eating it is the fun part, though, so take your time!

 In this post we'll cover: